How advertising campaigns are changing charities fundraising strategies

 Stella were the first company ever to let their Super Bowl advert appear before the opening on the internet.
 Marketing technology company Amobee, stated that digital content engagement around Stella has increased by 46% in the two weeks since the ad came out.
 Water.org have also benefited, with engagement substantially rising to 281%.
 Harry Lewis told The Drum that “the beer brand wants its message to reach as many people as humanly possible.”
 Clearly, an early release of the ad has ensured the message has reached far and wide, with a chance for momentum to build up around social media.

 Celebrity or ‘civilian’, people were engaged with this campaign, taking to Twitter to show their support and push Stella’s message ‘every 12 pack = 12 months of clean water’.
 The positive levels of high engagement with the compelling brand messaging has clearly contributed to the success of the campaign.

 For charities, some sources of income are in decline, which leaves a need to fill the gap on raising money and profile.
 An Institute of Fundraising survey from 2015 revealed that 80% of responding charities had a corporate fundraising programme, with the average income growing by 12% a year.
 This is now the primary method of fundraising for a staggering third of charities.
 It seems certain these sorts of charity partnerships are set to expand, along with the marketing campaigns.

-If this blog was of interest to you, you can find out more about our online International Marketing MSc (online) at Sussex.
+If this blog was of interest to you, you can find out more about our online International Marketing MSc at the University of Sussex.